 We have put together some resources to help you better understand the issues and how you can become more involved!

-- This self-advocacy article is from the Brain Injury Association of Maryland
+- This great self-advocacy article is from the Brain Injury Association of Maryland

 - Learn more about advocacy following brain injury in this article.